ibouftini/ibouftini.github.io/_portfolio/ai-movement-internship.md

 ## 📖 Introduction

 Breast  cancer  is the most prevalent  neoplastic  pathology  in  women, accounting for an  estimated 2.3 million new cases in 2022.
 This report concerns reviewing, implementing, and refining cutting-edge methods for multi-view breast cancer detection using advanced deep learning techniques conducted at the International Artificial Intelligence Center of Morocco (AiMovement).

 Our main focus was on the Anatomy-aware Graph Network (AGN) as it emulates radiologists' simultaneous analysis of mediolateral oblique (MLO) and craniocaudal (CC) views.
 The AGN architecture consists of an Inception Graph Network (IGN) to capture bilateral symmetry and a Bipartite Graph Network (BGN) to model intra-view correspondences.
 This paper was chosen in particular thanks to its ability to balance resource requirements and performance as well as the fact that its code is not publicly accessible.
-This year represents the lab's first foray into medical imaging.

 ---